ssom191/ssom191/README.md

 ## Kia Ora, Shreya here 👋
 I like finding the story hidden inside data.

-Sometimes that story is about operational bottlenecks.
+Sometimes that story is about why customers leave. <br>
+Sometimes it's about why a supply chain behaves perfectly in theory and then promptly refuses to cooperate in reality. <br>

-Sometimes it is about consumer behaviour, operational bottlenecks, reporting systems, supply chains, or why two departments can look at the same metric and arrive at completely different conclusions.
+Sometimes it's about consumer behaviour, operational bottlenecks, public policy, or why two departments can look at the same number and swear it means completely different things.

 My background started in finance, wandered into business analytics, got briefly obsessed with supply chains, and eventually settled into something broader: understanding how data reflects decisions, systems, and people.

 What interests me most is not just analysing information, but figuring out what it is really trying to say because every analysis eventually comes down to the same question: “So what?”

 ---
-## 🔭 Areas I enjoy exploring
-- Business and operational decision-making
-- Consumer behaviour and patterns
-- Data management, reporting, and governance
-- Financial and supply chain analytics
-- Forecasting and uncertainty
-- Public policy and economic analysis
-- Data storytelling and insight communication

----
 ## 🌱 What I do
-I enjoy turning messy datasets into structured insights and meaningful narratives.
-My work spans customer analytics, supply chain optimization, business intelligence, statistical modelling, reporting automation, and operational decision support.
-Whether I'm segmenting customers, optimizing logistics networks, analysing market behaviour, or designing reporting frameworks, I enjoy connecting technical analysis to real business decisions.

-I care less about finding the "perfect" model and more about building analyses that people can actually trust, understand, and use.
+I enjoy sitting at the intersection of business problems and analytical curiosity.

+Some projects have involved segmenting bank customers and predicting churn.
+Others explored how augmented reality changes consumer behaviour, how HIV supply chains support public health outcomes, where an express hub should be located, or how reporting environments evolve into a single source of truth.

+The common thread is that I'm usually less interested in the model itself than in the decision sitting behind it.

+I like analysis that helps someone choose between competing priorities, understand trade-offs, or ask better questions than the ones they started with.

 Also, I tend to ask “why?” probably more often than necessary.

 ---